Stress

-Twenty percent of Americans are “extremely” stressed according to a recent Forbes article.
-Some cite concerns about money, relationships, or their job, but whatever the reason, too much stress for extended periods of time can cause major health issues.
+According to a recent Forbes article, twenty percent of Americans are β€œextremely” stressed.
+Some cite concerns about money, relationships, or their job, but whatever the reason, too much stress for extended periods can cause significant health issues.

 What Is Stress?

 Stress is the body’s natural way of responding to threats, whether they’re physical, psychological, or emotional.
 Stress is part of your fight-or-flight response, which releases adrenaline and cortisol.
-When this happens, your muscles get tight, your heart pounds, your blood pressure increases, and your senses sharpen.
-This process boosts your strength and stamina to get you through the stressful situation, regardless of what it is.
+When this happens, your muscles get tight, your heart pounds, blood pressure increases, and your senses sharpen.
+This process boosts your strength and stamina to get you through aΒ stressful situation, regardless of what it is.

 Recognize Stress Triggers

-The first step to managing stress is recognizing your triggers.
+The first step to managingΒ stressΒ is recognizing your triggers.
 Some triggers are external, such as a nosy, gossiping neighbor, but others are internal and self-generated, such as worrying about things beyond your control.
-Identifying what causes your stress allows you to manage it in a productive way.
-For example, you could avoid your neighbor whenever possible and keep conversations to a quick, “Hi, have a great day,” or you could change your attitude toward your neighbor.
+Identifying what causes your stress allows you to manage it productively.
+For example, you could avoid your neighbor whenever possible and keep conversations to a quick, β€œHi, have a great day,” or change your attitude toward your neighbor.

 Partha’s Rx